How to Register a Vehicle in Victoria — The (Terrible) Process Explained

 Just remember — you have to attach your own plates.
 Bring a screwdriver and the right pieces.
 For most cars, you need M6 screws (20-25mm should be fine), so bring those with a screwdriver to fasten them.
 But every car is different.
 Mine needed two M6 bolts at the back, but two self-tapping screws at the front.
 Ridiculous!

-Anyway, you now have plates, and you’re free to leave.
+Anyway, you now have new plates, and you’re free to leave.

 Aftermath

 So, given this, what would I do next time?
-Short answer — either plan ahead, buy a car that’s registered, or just not buy a car at all.
+Short answer — either plan ahead, buy a car that’s registered, or just don’t buy a car at all.

-The best answer is to live in an area well-served by public transport, or one that’s walkable or accessible to places via bike.
+The best answer is to live in an area well-served by public transport, or one that’s walkable or accessible to places via bicycle.
 Unfortunately, that’s not an option for everyone.

-Otherwise, the vast majority of Australians will have to still need to drive for the next 20-50 years while infrastructure catches up with population.
+Otherwise, the vast majority of Australians will still need to drive for the next 20-50 years while infrastructure catches up with the population.
 Hopefully the above helps you!